Particle reconstruction of volumetric particle image velocimetry with strategy of machine learning

 For the PR problem, with the increase of particle seeding density, the reconstruction quality decreases rapidly due to the issue of ghost particles, which is a fake particle unexpectedly generated at the intersections of light of sight (LOS).
-Many algorithms were proposed to improve the reconstruction quality under high particle concentration. \cite{Worth08} used multiplicative first guess (MFG) as a precursor to the standard MART approach, which can provides a reasonably accurate solution as initial condition for MART iteration and also accelerate the convergence. \cite{Atkinson09} further proposed a multiplicative LOS (MLOS) estimation to determine the possible particle locations without requiring the weighting matrix as MFG.
-Besides having a good initialization, removal of ghost particles can substantially improve the reconstruction quality.
+Many algorithms were proposed to accelerate the optimization of PR by providing a good initialization: \cite{Worth08} used multiplicative first guess (MFG) as a precursor to the standard MART approach, which can provide a reasonably accurate solution as the initial condition for MART iteration and also accelerate the convergence. \cite{Atkinson09} further proposed a multiplicative LOS (MLOS) estimation to determine the possible particle locations without requiring the weighting matrix as MFG.
+Besides having a good initialization, the removal of ghost particles can substantially improve the reconstruction quality.
 The joint distribution of peak intensity and track length can be used to successfully separate ghost particles and actual particles in certain cases \cite[]{Elsinga14}.
 A simulacrum matching-based reconstruction enhancement (SMRE) technique proposed by \cite{Silva13} utilizes the characteristic shape and size of actual particles to remove ghost particles in the reconstructed intensity field.
-The ¡®Shake-The-Box¡¯ (STB) approach \cite[]{Schanz14, Schanz16} uses the known trajectories to predict the particle distribution.
-The particle locations are consequently corrected by ¡®Iterative Reconstruction of Volumetric Particle Distribution¡¯ (IPR) proposed by \cite{Wieneke13}.
+The Shake-The-Box (STB) approach \cite{Schanz14, Schanz16} estimates trajectories based on previous time steps.
+The particle locations are consequently corrected by the Iterative Reconstruction of Volumetric Particle Distribution (IPR) proposed by \cite{Wieneke13}.
 STB has a considerable improvement compared to MART in both accuracy and particle concentration.
 For time-resolved image acquisition, sequential motion tracking enhancement MART (SMTE-MART) proposed by \cite{Lynch15} also produces a time-marching estimation of the object intensity field based on an enhanced guess, which is built upon the object reconstructed at the previous time instant.
-This method yields superior reconstruction quality and higher velocity field measurement precision when compared with both MART and MTE-MART \cite[]{Novara2010}.
+This method yields superior reconstruction quality and higher velocity field measurement precision when compared with both MART and MTE-MART \cite{Novara2010}.
 For single volume reconstruction, some new reconstruction schemes were developed.
-Intensity-enhanced MART (IntE-MART) uses a histogram-based intensity reduction to suppress the intensity of ghosts \cite[]{WangHP2016}. \cite{Gesemann10} solved the volume intensity using a optimization algorithm based on constrained least squares strategies and L1-regularization. \cite{Ye15} proposed a dual-basis pursuit approach for particle reconstruction, which yielded higher reconstruction quality comparing with MART in 2D simulations.
+Intensity-enhanced MART (IntE-MART) uses a histogram-based intensity reduction to suppress the intensity of ghosts \cite{WangHP2016}. \cite{Gesemann10} solved the volume intensity using an optimization algorithm based on constrained least squares strategies and L1-regularization. \cite{Ye15} proposed a dual-basis pursuit approach for particle reconstruction, which yielded higher reconstruction quality comparing with MART in 2D simulations.
 In order to reduce the computational time, \cite{bajpayee2017} presented a memory-efficient and highly parallelizable method based on a homography fit synthetic aperture refocusing method.
 Rather than a `voxel-oriented' approach, \cite{BenSalah2018} proposed an `object-oriented' approach called Iterative Object Detection-Object Volume Reconstruction based on Marked Point Process (IOD-OVRMPP) for the reconstruction of a population of 3D objects.
 The particle position can be directly obtained using this method.